Rajpratik71/linux-manPages/grub-file.md

        --is-x86-bios-bootsector
               Check if FILE is BIOS bootsector

        -h, --help              Display this help and exit.  -u, --usage             Display the usage of this command and exit.

 SEE ALSO
-       The full documentation for grub-file is maintained as a  Texinfo  man‐ ual.
+       The full documentation for grub-file is maintained as a Texinfo manual.
 If the info and grub-file programs are properly installed at your site, the command

               info grub-file

        should give you access to the complete manual.

-grub-file (GRUB) 2.02-2ubuntu8.1February 2019                    GRUB-FILE(1)
+grub-file (GRUB) 2.02-2ubuntu8.12                                                            February 2019                                                                                GRUB-FILE(1)